kevinxin90/biothings.io/SPECS.md

     * fields
        * Use comma-separated fields to limit the fields returned from the variant object.
        * Use dot notation to return a field in a nested structure, e.g.“cadd.gene”.
-       * If “fields=all”, all available fields will be returned.
+       * Default: “fields=all”.
+If “fields=all”, all available fields will be returned.

     * callback
        * Optional